-As a service to Columbia and Barnard students, GCA provides assistance to undergraduates interested in spending the summer interning in either the local or Washington, DC office of a US Member of Congress.
-In addition to assisting students as they apply for internships, our office also hosts events for Columbia students in D.C. throughout the summer and passes along information about exciting events and opportunities open to Columbians in our nation's capital.
-Those who wish to receive advice and guidance from the Office of Government and Community Affairs should register their intention to apply to a congressional office by emailing Nathan Robb with their contact information, home state, and the offices to which they intend to apply.
+The Office of Government and Community Affairs (GCA) provides assistance to Columbia undergraduates interested in spending the summer interning in either the local or Washington, D.C. office of a U.S. Member of Congress.
+In addition to assisting students as they apply for internships, our office also hosts summer events for Columbia students in D.C.
+Those who wish to receive advice and guidance from GCA should register their intention to apply to a congressional office by emailing Audrey Litvak, Assistant Director for Government Relations, with their contact information, home state, and the offices to which they intend to apply.

-Limited funds may be available to students eligible for financial assistance.
+Limited GCA stipend funds may be available to students eligible for financial assistance.
 In order to be eligible, applicants must be students of Columbia College, the School of Engineering and Applied Sciences, or the School of General Studies.
-Barnard College offers assistance to students pursuing unpaid internships through the Alumnae and Donor Sponsored Internship Grant Program.
+Barnard College offers assistance to students pursuing unpaid internships through the Beyond Barnard Internship Program.
 More information, including deadlines and requirements, can be found via their website.

 Choosing an Office